Personalized Prompt for Sequential Recommendation: Related Works

 \section{Related Works}

-\textbf{Sequential Recommendation.} Sequential recommendation models mainly leverage users' chronological behavior sequences to learn users' preferences.
-Recently, various deep neural networks have been employed for sequence-based recommendation.
+\textbf{Sequential Recommendation.} Sequential recommendation models mainly leverage users' chronological behavior sequences to learn users' preferences.\cite{hidasi2016parallel,vaswani2017attention,devlin2019bert,kang2018self,sun2019bert4rec,zheng2021cold,lian2020geography,liu2021augmenting,han2023guesr} Recently, various deep neural networks have been employed for sequence-based recommendation.
 GRU4Rec \cite{hidasi2016session} proposes to use Gated Recurrent Units in the session-based recommendation.
 Inspired by the success of Transformer and BERT \cite{vaswani2017attention,devlin2019bert}, SASRec \cite{kang2018self} and Bert4Rec \cite{sun2019bert4rec} adopt self-attention mechanisms to model user behavior sequences.
 The cold-start problem on sequential recommendation also attracts the wide attention of researchers. \cite{zheng2021cold} utilizes a meta-learning mechanism to alleviate cold-start item problems in sequential recommendation. \cite{liu2021augmenting} augments short behavior sequence by reversely predicted items.
 Pre-training \& fine-tuning is also a widely-used method for cold-start recommendation \cite{zeng2021knowledge,chen2021user}.
-In this work, we focus on improving the pre-training \& fine-tuning manner, evaluating PPR with two classical sequential models as the pre-trained models.
+In this work, we focus on improving the pre-training \& fine-tuning manner.